wbamberg/idl-reference/docs/nsIProfileMigrator.md

 <tr>
 <td></td>
-<td>aStartup nsIProfileStartup object to use during migration.
+<td>aKey     optional key of a migrator to use to skip source selection.
 </td>
 </tr>